Echezona-Payments/echezona-woo-plugin/readme.txt

 == Upgrade Notice ==

 = 1.1.10 =
-Initial release of the Echezona Payments plugin.
+Initial release of the Echezona Payment Gateway for WooCommerce plugin.

 == Privacy Policy ==